Stylback/home-server/README.md

 ### Testing hardware stability

 Before installing the operating system I wanted to ensure that my RAM modules would not cause any system instability.

-MemTest86 is an industry staple in this regard.
-It has a multitude of tests designed to coax RAM instability under extreme conditions.
+MemTest86 is an industry staple in this regard, it has a multitude of tests designed to coax RAM instability under extreme conditions.

 I made a bootable USB following their [instructions](https://www.memtest86.com/tech_creating-linux-mac.html) and ran the standard configuration (_13 tests, 4 passes_).